UPWRD1/flare/README.md

-# allegro
+# Flare
-Allegro is a reactive programming language for the future.
+Flare is a reactive programming language for the future.